-On a map, Java doesn’t seem that big, stretching only 1000km from east to west or 1050km by road from Banyuwangi (where the ferry from Bali disembarks) to Jakarta.
+On a map, the Indonesian island of Java doesn’t seem that big, stretching only 1000km from east to west or 1050km by road from Banyuwangi (where the ferry from Bali disembarks) to Jakarta.
 But when you consider the average speed on the roads is a lowly 30km/h, those distances are very long indeed, especially if travelling by bus.
 The fastest way to get around is definitely to fly, but if you want to visit multiple destinations along the way, like I did, than it’s better to travel around Java by train.
 And fortunately it’s a great train system, far more comfortable than travelling with a budget airline and miles ahead of the buses.

 About Booking Online